AtropineTears/ramp-primes/README.md

 `ramp = "0.5"`

-If you have not already, install the nightly toolchain:
+If you have not already, install the nightly toolchain as this will only work on the nightly branch.

 ### Example of Prime Number Generation